Commanding Grasping Robot through Virtual Reality and Simulated Wrenches

 Virtual environment.

-Grasp virtual objects is one of the most complex tasks in Virtual Reality (e.g. object's shape, discrepancies of physics).
-As hypothesis, it is proposed the use of a sphere, with same mass of object, that encloses the target object touching its outermost points
+Grasping virtual objects is one of the most challenging tasks in Virtual Reality, due to factors such as object shape and discrepancies in physical behavior.
+As a hypothesis, this work proposes the use of a sphere, matching the object's mass, which encloses the target object by contacting its outermost points.

 OptiTrack Motive system to track the user's hand.

-The tracking is based on the IR light that, emitted from the cameras, is reflected by passive markers and detected by the sensor of the cameras
+The tracking system employs infrared (IR) light emitted by the cameras, which is reflected by the passive markers and detected by the camera sensors.
+This enables precise determination of the markers' positions.

 Manipulation task.

-To track the user's hand it is used the Leap Motion Controller (position of palm), IMU (orientation of palm) and CyberGlove III to get the joint angles of the fingers
+To track the user's hand, the system utilizes the Leap Motion Controller for palm positioning, an Inertial Measurement Unit (IMU) for palm orientation, and the CyberGlove III to capture the joint angles of the fingers.